open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Multiple Prometheus metrics are merged together into a single metric:

 * The `quantile` label on non-suffixed metrics is used to identify quantile points in summary metrics.
-Each Prometheus metrics produces one quantile on the resulting summary.
+Each Prometheus line produces one quantile on the resulting summary.
 * Lines with `_count` and `_sum` suffixes are used to determine the summary's count and sum.

 #### Dropped Types